Teacher Subject Specialism Training (TSST)

 If so, do you want to access the relevant programme, which is free of charge?

-The programme will provide you with four days of intensive secondary mathematics/physics training at the University of Bedfordshire (Polhill campus), as well as access to online resources, in-school teaching opportunities and support, quality assurance and M level accreditation upon successful completion.
+The programme will provide you with four days of intensive secondary mathematics/physics training at the University of Bedfordshire (Polhill Campus), as well as access to online resources, in-school teaching opportunities and support, and quality assurance upon successful completion.

 The outline structure of the Programmes is shown in the attachment below.
-Please also see the specific fliers for the two programmes we offer.
+Please also see the specific flyers for the two programmes we offer.

-Then email the completed form to Teresa Farrow on email@example.com by the 21st September 2018 at the very latest.
+Then email the completed form to Vicki Walsh (email@example.com) by the 20th September 2019 at the very latest.
 Please note: places are allocated on a first come, first served basis.